-It is important to note the intention was to establish a commonly understood definition of L&D and what are the specific implications on the Bangladesh society, economy and development process.
-Given the debate surrounding the topic, the conversation evolved into a discussion of financing, which remains an important piece, but should not distract from the ambition to identify the potential impact of L&D, and more importantly, the systems and institutional networks which must be established to operationalize L&D. Alternative L&D financing avenues should be explored, but perhaps L&D serves additional purposes.
-For example, L&D could be a means to identify risks/threats (the due diligence phase to DRR and Adaptation program design), or as a potential Monitoring, Evaluation & Learning component of DRR and CCA, or a release device to remuneration, or a measure of eligibility to receive funds, or all the above.
+It is important to note the intention of this multilogue series was to establish a commonly understood definition of L&D and what are the specific implications on Bangladesh society, economic and development process.
+Given the debate surrounding the topic, the conversation evolved, was side tracked, into a discussion of financing, but that should not distract from the ambition to identify the potential impact of L&D, and more importantly, the systems and institutional networks which must be establish to operationalize L&D. Perhaps L&D should serve as a means to identify risk/threats (due diligence to DRR and Adaptation program design), or as a potential Monitoring, Evaluation & Learning component of DRR and CCA, or a release device to remuneration.